Securly Filter allows you the flexibility to set up different policies to suit various types of users accessing your network.

 - IP Based Policy

-The various settings listed here are applicable to all policies irrespective of how they are configured for that specific type of policy.
+The various settings listed here apply to all policies irrespective of how they are configured for that specific type of policy.
 Global settings take precedence and are globally applicable.
-You can add individual websites and keywords to the Global Allow/Block list as well to unblock/block them for all users.
+You can add individual websites and keywords to the Global Allow/Block list to unblock/block them for all users.

 This policy applies to all OUs as a default when you begin using Securly.
 Though it is shipped out-of-box with Securly, it is editable and can be modified as per your requirements by the admin.
 You can create customized policies and assign them to OUs if you do not wish to assign them to the default policy.
 This policy can be considered a recommendation on best practices to ensure compliance with CIPA and provide maximum student safety.